 Filing a joint return will mean that you will now be responsible for any taxes owed, as well as financial penalties.
-The IRS can legally seize any refund you might be owed and apply it to outstanding debts.
+The IRS can legally seize any refund you might be owed and apply it to outstanding back taxes.

 Marriage comes with many ups and downs in nearly every aspect of life.
 These down can especially be severe for tax purposes if your spouse owes a lot of back taxes.
-It will probably be in your best interest to file your taxes separately until they settle their tax debts.
+It will probably be in your best interest to file your taxes separately until they settle their back taxes.

 To avoid the most severe penalties, you should consider consulting with a tax professional.
-The experts at Coast One Financial Group can help review the finances of you and your spouse.
+The tax experts at Coast One Tax Group can help review the finances of you and your spouse.
 They can recommend the best course of action to maximize tax refunds and minimize tax penalties.